 OUR USERS HAVE BEEN HIRED BY

 If you really want to make a good and lasting impression on a hiring manager, a cover letter may be the determining factor.
-Whether you are writing your very first cover letter or you just want to refine your cover letter writing skills, this page will provide you with professional cover letter writing tips and examples to help you create a letter that will make you stand out among other applicants.
+Whether you are writing your very first cover letter or just want to refine your cover letter, this page will provide you with:

 What is a cover letter?

-Here are some advantages of submitting a cover letter with your job application:
+Here are some advantages of submitting a cover letter when answering a job ad:

-- You can expand on your best skills and experiences in more details than can be communicated with a few qualifications on your resume.
+- You can expand on your best skills and experiences in more detail than can be communicated with a few qualifications on your resume.

 - You can explain any gaps in your employment history or the reason for a career change.

-- You have the perfect opportunity to further explain how you can specifically contribute to the company and fit the job requirements.
+- You have the perfect opportunity to explain further how you can specifically contribute to the company and fit the job requirements.

-- You provide prospective employers with more insight to your personality and background.
+- You provide prospective employers with insights into your personality and background.

 1. Contact and personal information